A Framework for Controllable Multi-objective Learning with Annealed Stein Variational Hypernetworks: Preliminaries

 \subsection{Stein Variational Gradient Descent (SVGD)}

-\cite{liu2016stein} proposed a particle-based inference algorithm, SVGD, to approximate the target distribution by applying the gradient information in the updating process.
+SVGD, a particle-based inference algorithm, is proposed to approximate the target distribution by applying the gradient information in the updating process.
 SVGD starts at a set of initial points $\{x_i^0\}_{i=1}^n \in \mathbb{R}^d$ drawn by a prior distribution $p(x)$, which is pushed to the target points $\{x^*_i\}_{i=1}^n$ belonging to the target distribution $q(x)$, following the iterative:

 Where, $\phi^*$ is an optimal transform function chosen to maximize the decreasing rate of the KL divergence between the distribution of particles and the target $p$, and $q_{[\epsilon \phi]}$ is defined the distribution of the updated particles, and $\mathcal{B}_k$ is a unit ball of a reproducing kernel Hilbert space (RKHS) $\mathcal{H}^d_k := \mathcal{H}_k \times ... \times \mathcal{H}_k$, $\mathcal{H}_k$ is a Hilbert space associated with a positive definite kernel $k(x,x')$.
 The authors have shown that $\phi^*$ can be expressed as a linear operator: